Friday, April 28, 2023

 Geiger Lookout Wayside Park- A Nice Stop with Great Views on the way to and from Virginia City

 With multiple lookout points, you’ll soak in sweeping views of Mt.
 Rose, the Sierra Mountains, and Downtown Reno.
-Sitting at about 1,000 feet above the Truckee Meadows, you’ll feel on top of the world, surrounded by stunning scenery.
+Sitting at about 1,000 feet above the Truckee Meadows, you’ll feel like you're on top of the world being surrounded by stunning scenery.
+The park also features the remnants of 1938 barbecues, wells, and even a “love seat,” bringing visitors back in time and sparking curiosity about its history.

-Together, Geiger Grade Lookout and Virginia City offer the perfect day trip: a mix of breathtaking natural views, historical intrigue, and classic Old West charm.
-Whether you’re soaking in the sunset from the lookout or wandering the streets of Virginia City, you’ll leave with a deeper appreciation for the beauty and history that surrounds Reno.
+Whether I'm soaking in the sunset from the lookout, wandering the streets of Virginia City, or having a showdown with bad guys on C street at noon, I always leave with a deeper appreciation for the beauty and history that surrounds Reno.

-Fun Fact: Geiger Grade was once a crucial route for miners traveling between Reno and Virginia City during the Comstock Lode boom, and Virginia City itself still preserves many buildings from that era.
-Some are over 150 years old.
+Fun Facts: Geiger Grade was once a crucial route for miners traveling between Reno and Virginia City during the Comstock Lode boom.

 Notes